 A computer science engineer by qualification, entered the national foray in 2008 and has taken giant and rapid steps in the sport since.
 She has taken part in the national level for about 8 times.
 In December 2016, she bagged gold at the Nationals.
 The next month, she aced the selection trials, held for the World Cup.
 She also took part in the international level competition, ‘InterShoot’ in Netherlands.
 She won three gold medals individually and another gold with her team.
 The highlight is that, these came on three consecutive days.
 Meghana also has the distinction of having shot the perfect score of 400/400 at the state meet.

 Is an International Rifle Shooter, representing India since 2014.
 She has been a part of the Commonwealth Games Championship 2017, World University Games and Championship (2015-2017), and several other International Competitions.
 She is a World Cup Bronze Medalist, National Champion, All-India University Champion, North Zone India Champion and State Champion.

-Sonika is a native of Hisar, Haryana.
-She currently works with the Central GST and customs department, New Delhi.
-She a graduate from Fateh Chand College for Women, Hisar and is currently pursuing her MBA in International Business.
-She has represented INDIA at various major junior international competition and won medals.
-Her best performance in international was at Germany in ISSF Junior world cup, 2016 where she won team gold and stood 4th in individual category.
+Sonika is a native of Hisar, Harayana.
+She is currently working with the central GST and customs department at New Delhi.
+She is a graduate from Fateh Chand college for women in Hisar and is now pursuing her MBA in international business.